What are Two Player Card Games?

 2-player card games are games designed for player counts of 2 or more, and are extremely popular thanks to their ease of access.
 There is a is also a unique aspect to gameplay due to human nature, as the games are natively competitive.

-Due to the inclusion of more than one player, two player card games have an added element of competitiveness, which is a huge part of its appeal.
+Due to the inclusion of more than one player, card games with two people have an added element of competitiveness, which is a huge part of its appeal.
 These games are also popular in casinos and dinner tables alike, becoming the preferred pastime for most of the public.
 The modern age even allows players to play these games online, removing the factor of distance entirely.

 Examples of the most played two player card games are provided in the following section.